earthly/earthly/docs/earthfile/earthfile.md

 Here is how the following `SAVE ARTIFACT ...
 AS LOCAL` commands will behave:

 ```
-save-artifact-example:
 WORKDIR base
 COPY test .

 # This will copy the base folder into the output directory.
 # You would find file at out-dot/base/file.
 SAVE ARTIFACT .
 AS LOCAL out-dot/

 # This will copy the contents of the base folder into the output directory.
 # You would find sub-file at out-glob/file.
 Note the base directory is not in the output.
 SAVE ARTIFACT ./* AS LOCAL out-glob/
 ```

 For detailed examples demonstrating how other scenarios may function, please see our [test suite](https://github.com/earthly/earthly/blob/main/examples/tests/file-copying.earth).